Mountain House Flag Football

 2. Nonmetal cleats are strongly recommended.
 Metal cleats are not allowed.

-3. Players must remove all hats, watches, earrings, any other jewelry and any other hard object (braces, casts, splints, etc.) before play.
+3. Players must remove all hats, watches, earrings, any other jewelry and any other hard object (braces, casts, splints, etc.) before playing.

-4. Players may tape or wrap their ankles, knees, wrists, hands and fingers.
+4. Players may tape or wrap their ankles, knees, wrists, elbows, hands and fingers.

 5. Players may wear gloves.